-Symbol Parameter Min Мах Units

-ABS (1.8 V supply group) ABS rating for 1.8 V supply group -0.5 2.2 V

-ABS (3.3 V supply group) ABS rating for 3.3 V supply group -0.5 4.3 V

-T S ABS storage temperature range 0 150 °C

-ABS storage humidity range at 85°C 85 %RH

-Electrostatic discharge (ESD) Human Body Model (HBM): JS-001-2010 2000 V

-Charged Device Model (CDM): JESD22-C101 500

-LU Latch-up: JESD-78 140 mA
+Symbol Parameter Min Max Units ABS (1.8 V supply group) ABS rating for 1.8 V supply group -0.5 2.2 V ABS (3.3 V supply group) ABS rating for 3.3 V supply group -0.5 4.3 V T S ABS storage temperature range -40 +150 °C ABS storage humidity range at 85°C 85 %RH Electrostatic discharge (ESD) Human Body Model (HBM): JS-001-2010 2000 V Charged Device Model (CDM): JESD22-C101 500 LU Latch-up: JESD-78 140 mA

-Stresses exceeding those listed in the Maximum Ratings table may damage the device.
-If any of these limits are exceeded, device functionality should not be assumed, damage may occur and reliability may be affected.
+Stresses exceeding Maximum Ratings may damage the device.
+Maximum Ratings are stress ratings only.
+Functional operation above the Recommended Operating Conditions is not implied.
+Extended exposure to stresses above the Recommended Operating Conditions may affect device reliability.

-1. The ADC is 11-bit, down-scaled to 10-bit.
-The VITA 5000 uses a larger word-length internally to provide 10-bit on the output.

-2. Operating ratings are conditions in which operation of the device is intended to be functional.

-3. onsemi recommends that customers become familiar with, and follow the procedures in JEDEC Standard JESD625-A. Refer to Application Note AN52561.
-Long term exposure toward the maximum storage temperature will accelerate color filter degradation.

-4. Caution needs to be taken to avoid dried stains on the underside of the glass due to condensation.
+- 1. The ADC is 11-bit, down-scaled to 10-bit.
+The VITA 1300 uses a larger word-length internally to provide 10-bit on the output. - 2.
+Operating ratings are conditions in which operation of the device is intended to be functional. - 3.
+ON Semiconductor recommends that customers become familiar with, and follow the procedures in JEDEC Standard JESD625-A. Refer to Application Note AN52561.
+Long term exposure toward the maximum storage temperature will accelerate color filter degradation. - 4.
+Caution needs to be taken to avoid dried stains on the underside of the glass due to condensation.
 The glass lid glue is permeable and can absorb moisture if the sensor is placed in a high % RH environment.